 - I. Our annual Wilderness Advocacy Leadership Training Session (WALTS) - 2.
 CARE and GLOW calls Monthly and quarterly leadership team call-ins and educational outreach discussions - 3.
 Mentorship program and individual connections with other experienced leaders - 4.
 Regional and national Leadership Rendezvous gatherings - 5.
-One-on-one calls with the Grassroots Advocacy Director and with the rest of staff as needed
+One-on-one calls with the Grassroots Leadership program staff as needed